vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 ```

 Here the `-c 2` and `--gres=gpu:1` options specify that we want to allocate 2 CPU
-cores and one GPU to the job, the `-p 236781` option specifies the name of the
+cores and one GPU to the job, the `-o slurm-test.out` option specifies where
-job queue (partition) to use, the `-o slurm-test.out` option specifies where
 to write the output from the process and `-J my_job` is an arbitrary name we can
 assign to the job.

 ### Viewing status

-After submitting a batch job, you can use `squeue -p 236781` to view it's
+After submitting a batch job, you can use `squeue` to view it's
 status in the queue, as shown in the example above.
 You can see the job name and
 it's id there.